ScottTorzewski/ML-Data-Analysis/README.md

 ## 4️⃣ Model Comparison
 This section evaluates three classification algorithms (Logistic Regression, Decision Tree, Random Forest) to determine which model most accurately predicts defective manufacturing components.
 The purpose is not to develop new predictive methods but to assess the comparative performance of standard classifiers on a shared dataset.
 Each model is trained on the same training data (80% of data) and tested on the same shared test split (20% of data) for a fair comparison.

-Logistic Regression (LR)
-What It Is: This is a linear model that estimates the probability of a binary outcome.
+Logistic Regression (LR): This is a linear model that estimates the probability of a binary outcome.
 In this case, it estimates the likelihood of DefectStatus = 1 (i.e., a high-defect component) as a function of multiple predictor variables.
 It assumes a linear relationship between the predictors and the log-odds of the outcome.

 <br>